Major Update

 The SEC510 course labs contain lab exercises for AWS, Azure, and GCP.
 Most labs can be completed with any one of these providers.
 However, we strongly recommend completing the labs for all three providers to learn how the services in each differ in small, yet critical ways.
 Experiencing this nuance in these interactive labs will help you better defend each platform and prepare for the GPCS certification.

-• SANS will provide students with the AWS account and Azure subscription required to complete the labs for those providers.
+SANS will provide students with the AWS accounts, Azure subscription, and Google Cloud project required to complete the labs for those providers.

 OnDemand students:

-• Students can dynamically provision access to their AWS or Azure accounts by logging in to their SANS account and visiting the My Labs page.
+• Students can dynamically provision access to their AWS accounts, Azure subscription, and Google Cloud project by logging in to their SANS account and visiting the My Labs page.

-• When cloud account provisioning is complete, students can download time-limited credentials for accessing the cloud accounts
+• When cloud account provisioning is complete, students can download time-limited credentials for accessing the cloud account.

 Live events (In Person or Live Online)

-• Students are automatically provisioned access to both AWS and Azure accounts 24 hours before class starts.
+• Students are automatically provisioned access to their AWS account, Azure subscription, and Google Cloud project 24 hours before class starts.

 Students must bring their own system configured according to these instructions.